 A few words on the agreements in Minsk, important here.
 You read in the media about Minsk 1 and Minsk 2.
 There are, in fact, at least six agreements reached in Minsk.
 The most important ones are in front of you there.
+[See Appendix, Figure 5.]
 They list measures that should be taken to normalize the situation at the contact line.
 They also include political measures.
 The important, military, technical measures are here.
-This is the nonuse of weapons - that is the language used for the ceasefire.
+This is the nonuse of weapons-that is the language used for the ceasefire.
 The disengagement to bring the forces apart from one another.
 The nonuse of mines to protect civilians.
 And the nonuse of weapons.
 Before I use more words, here is a quick video clip of what the mission currently is doing.
 It's in Ukrainian with English subtitles.

-(A video in Ukrainian is shown.)
+[A video in Ukrainian is shown.]
+[See Appendix, Figure 6.]

-HUG: The Special Monitoring Mission's best asset are its monitors.
+Mr. Hug.
+The Special Monitoring Mission's best asset are its monitors.
 They not only document the fighting in the eastern part of the country, also document the suffering of the civilian population.
+[See Appendix, Figure 7.]

-But first, to the current situation out in the east, you see here the past six months - the past six months documented on a week by week basis.
+But first, to the current situation out in the east, you see here, the past six months documented on a week-by-week basis.
+[See Appendix, Figure 8.]
 You see the steadily increasing number of ceasefire violations that we currently see.
 And you can also see they reach high numbers that we still register.
 I have just cleared the latest summary report of the last 24 hours.
 And they have reached, yet again, a thousand ceasefire violations in a single day that we have seen.

 What is important also here is that you can see when they, the sides, agree to stop firing, as they have done there where the red arrow is at the beginning of the new school year, it is possible for them to cease fighting almost immediately.
 Within an hour's time, the entire 500-kilometer-long contact line is quiet.
 Why it doesn't seem to be sustainable?
 It's for the following reasons.
 There are reasons in the geography of the contact line.
+[See Appendix, Figure 9.]
 Some parts of it are made up of a river, like in the Luhansk region where the river builds a natural barrier between the sides.
 They can't come close enough.
 Fighting is less acute there.
 There are the proximity of the positions, which is a big problem.
 A decision has been taken to disentangle them.

 There is a big difference between the fighting in the countryside and in the town areas.
 And unfortunately, almost all the fighting takes place inside or nearby built-up areas and the heavy weapons, tanks, mortars, artillery that should have been long withdrawn are still there.
 We see them every day.
 Here you see main battle tanks in an area beyond government control at a distance where they should not be.
+[See Appendix, Figure 10.]
 You can see our monitoring patrol car there.
 That is the daily view that our monitors see.
 These findings are all made public on a daily basis on our website in Ukraine and English and Russian language.
-Here, more heavy artillery guns hidden in a tree line, photographed by one of our unmanned aerial vehicles that we use to monitor areas where we have no access to - equally a violation.
+Here, more heavy artillery guns hidden in a tree line, photographed by one of our unmanned aerial vehicles that we use to monitor areas where we have no access to-equally a violation.
+[See Appendix, Figure 11.]